 My students write computer code.

-• Gradescope can grade programming assignments!
-It can autograde some work and even check how similar students' code is to each other.
+Gradescope can grade programming assignments!
+This format can do some auto-grading of student work and it even check how similar students' code is to each other.

 My students record videos or audio.